RosettaCommons/documentation/development_documentation/test/integration-tests.md

 They are useful for determining whether code behavior **changes** but not whether it is **correct**.
 The tests live in `{Rosetta}/main/tests/integration`: the main repository, but not directly with the code.
 **Developers are expected to run these tests before merging code to `master`.**
+Non-developers should have no interest in the integration tests, unless they want to examine them as short demos.

 What integration tests do and not do
 ====================================